 Normal drinking water has a pH of 7, which is neutral.
 Alkaline water can have a pH of 8 or 9.
 And talking about its goodness, let’s take a look at some studies.

-One 2012 study revealed that drinking alkaline water with a pH of 8.8 could deactivate pepsin, which is one of the culprits behind acid reflux (1).
+One 2012 study revealed that drinking alkaline water with a pH of 8.8 could deactivate pepsini XA digestive enzyme secreted by peptic cells in your stomach that may cause abdominal issues, diarrhea, and acid reflux. , which is one of the culprits behind acid reflux (1).
 Another study found that alkaline water could benefit patients with high blood pressure or diabetes (2).
 Another recent study showed how alkaline water could improve blood flow (3).

-Alkaline water contains calcium, magnesium, sodium, and potassium – all of which might offer certain benefits.
+Alkaline water contains electrolytes like calcium, magnesium, sodium, and potassium – all of which might offer certain benefits.

 What Are The Benefits Of Alkaline Water?

 Since it is more alkaline than normal water, it can counter the excess acidity in our body.
 Alkaline water might also aid in the treatment of diabetes and cancer and boost bone health as well.
-Bathing in alkaline water might have beneficial effects on the skin.
+Bathing in alkaline water might have beneficial effects on skin health.

 1. Might Aid Diabetes Treatment

-Another study states that alkaline water might improve blood viscosity in diabetes patients, which, in turn, can enhance their overall health (5).
+Another study states that alkaline water might improve blood viscosity in diabetes patients, which, in turn, can enhance their overall health and immune system (5).

 Other sources also claim how alkaline water can help lower blood sugar levels.